MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/configure-auditing.md

 ## Enable or disable tables and columns for auditing

-If you want to change which tables or columns support auditing, you must update the respective `IsAuditEnabled` property.
+If you want to change which tables or columns support auditing, you must update the respective `IsAuditEnabled.Value` property.

 ### Tables